-Look for us at the upcoming 2014 Biennial Conference on Chemical Education (BCCE 2014) at Grand Valley State University, August 3-7, 2014.
-There, we will be hosting a booth in the exhibit hall as well as presenting our latest work in online materials development, "Using ChemCollective materials in your flipped classroom" as well as some exciting new work in log file analysis "Can log files from student problem solving in open-ended environments reveal student's strategies and goals, thereby providing a scalable alternative to think-aloud studies?"
+In August 2014, we attended the 2014 Biennial Conference on Chemical Education (BCCE 2014) at Grand Valley State University, August 3-7, 2014.
+There, we hosted a booth in the exhibit hall as well as presented our latest work in online materials development, "Using ChemCollective materials in your flipped classroom".
+We also presented some exciting new work in log file analysis "Can log files from student problem solving in open-ended environments reveal student's strategies and goals, thereby providing a scalable alternative to think-aloud studies?"

-Look for us at the upcoming 23rd International Conference on Chemistry Education (ICCE 2014) at the University of Toronto, in Toronto, Canada from July 13-18th.
-There, we will be presenting a hands-on workshop, "Using the ChemCollective Virtual Laboratory in your classroom".
-We will also be giving a talk, "Eight contextualized chemistry activities that combine virtual labs with formative assessments".
+In July 2014, we attended the 23rd International Conference on Chemistry Education (ICCE 2014) at the University of Toronto, in Toronto, Canada.
+While there, we lead a hands-on workshop, "Using the ChemCollective Virtual Laboratory in your classroom".
+We also presented a talk: "Eight contextualized chemistry activities that combine virtual labs with formative assessments".